leonardoboulitreau/leonardoboulitreau.github.io/index.md

 I am a researcher in the intersection of audio and deep learning currently working as a Music Generation intern at Telecom Paris.
 I have over 5 years of experience and a solid background in signal processing.
 I am also a hobbyist music producer, composer, and multi‑instrumentalist.

 ## Interests
-My research interests are aimed at developing audio‑based systems that are more transparent and human‑empowering in topics such as:
+My research interests are aimed at developing audio‑based systems that are transparent and human‑empowering in topics such as:

-* Singing Voice/Style Conversion (SVC)
 * Differentiable Digital Signal Processing
+* Singing Voice/Style Conversion
 * Neural Audio Effects
 * Music/Speech Synthesis
 * Automatic Speech Recognition (ASR)